pantonante/parsec-node/README.md

 It might require python 2.7.

 ## Usage
-Before please update your `config.json` file with your PubNub keys.
+Before running the server, please update your `config.json` file with your PubNub keys.

 To run the server:
 ```sh